corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

    You can optionally omit the root certificate.
    {{< note >}}
-   If you upload a certificate chain consisting of more than one certificates, ensure that `-----END CERTIFICATE-----` and `-----BEGIN CERTIFICATE-----` from the next certificate are separated by a new line with no empty spaces in between.
+   If you upload a certificate chain consisting of more than one certificate, ensure that `-----END CERTIFICATE-----` and `-----BEGIN CERTIFICATE-----` from the next certificate are separated by a new line with no empty spaces in between.
    {{< /note >}}

 ### Disable Revocation Checks